History of a Landmark

 The health of neighborhood residents is at stake.
 The proposed layout is much too dense, accelerating the spread of disease, and the increase in traffic patterns will negatively impact air quality.

-Out of 182 units, 160 appear to be one-bedroom apartments totaling on average 540 square feet (while the average NYC one-bedroom square footage is 750).
+Out of 151 units, 111 will be one-bedroom apartments totaling on average 600 square feet (while the average NYC one-bedroom square footage is 750).
+The remaining 36 units will be two-bedrooms.
 Considering the unit sizes and the lack of amenities, it is clear this development is catering to young, short-term tenants who will not be looking to settle down and integrate into the community.
 The lack of larger apartments will do nothing to address the severe shortage of housing for families in this part of Brooklyn.

 Hope Street Capital’s proposal is essentially a monstrously out-of-place dormitory, nothing but a callous monument to gentrification and speculative greed.